shanhuiyang/TypeScript-MERN-Starter/README.md

 We build this project on following philosophies:

-1. Beginner friendly.
+1. **Beginner friendly**.
+You can start the app without any complex configuration for build and runtime.
+In this document we are trying our best to illustrate how each modules of this app are bound.
-2. Easy to extend.
+2. **Easy to extend**.
+We chose well-documented 3rd party packages to use, so that you can extend this app easily by following the working patterns of these packages.

 ## Road map

 We would like to extend this project from MERN to MER**R**N, where the additional R stands for [ReactNative](https://facebook.github.io/react-native/).
-TypeScript will show the power of modeling in a **real fullstack** web app across web server, web client, Android, and iOS.
+TypeScript will show the power of modeling in a **real fullstack** web app across web server, web client, Android, iOS, even Windows and OSX.

 # Project structure